mandeep6207/Consumer-Buying-Mood-Analytics/README.md

 - Random Forest for non-linear interaction capture
 - XGBoost for boosted decision boundary learning

-## Results

-The current committed benchmark lands in a realistic high-performance range without artificial perfection:

-- Best model: XGBoost in the latest exported comparison
-- Accuracy band: roughly 90% to 97%
-- Weighted F1: strong but not saturated, with no 1.00 global metrics
-- Class balance: preserved across all five mood categories through the synthetic generator

 The repository also exports supporting analytics artifacts that help explain the model behavior: